MicrosoftDocs/power-automate-docs/articles/button-flow-with-user-input-tokens.md

 - Number
 - Date (with a calendar picker)

-To use these input types, add the **Manually trigger a flow** trigger, and then add any of these types to your flow:
+To use these input types, add the **Manually trigger a cloud flow** trigger, and then add any of these types to your flow:

 ![Input options](media/button-flow-with-user-input-tokens/input-options.png)